 Steps to Fix Water-Damaged Phone, That Turns On But Screen Is Black

-In this blog, we will explore the steps to salvage a water-damaged phone that turns on but has a black screen.
+In this blog, we will explore the steps to fix a water-damaged phone that turns on but has a black screen.
 Remember, acting quickly and carefully is crucial, so let’s dive in!

 Step 1: Retrieve Your Phone From the Water

 The very first step is to retrieve your phone from the water source immediately.
 The longer the device stays submerged, the more damage it may incur.
-If your phone has a removable battery, take it out right away to minimize potential short circuits.
-If you want to Fix Water Damaged Phone With Non Removable Battery then The first step is to act quickly and remove the phone from the water source, powering it off if necessary.
+The first step is to act quickly and remove the phone from the water source, powering it off if necessary.
 The exterior of the phone should be gently wiped with a cloth or towel to remove excess water.
 Moisture from the interior can then be absorbed using a desiccant like silica gel packets or the rice method.

 Step 2: Power Off The Phone

 If your phone is still on or seems to be functioning despite the black screen, power it off immediately.
 Press and hold the power button until the device shuts down.
 This will help prevent any electrical shorts and further damage.

 Gently dry the exterior of the phone using a soft cloth or paper towel.
 Make sure to remove any visible water droplets from the surface.
 Avoid using a hair dryer or heat source, as this can cause internal damage.
 Instead, opt for a natural drying process.